 Calthorpe Estates boasts an array of internationally renowned education establishments.

 It is home to five Higher Education establishments, including the University of Birmingham (UoB), a long-established member of the UK’s elite Russell Group, its business school, and a campus of the fast-growing Birmingham City University.

-There are a range of outstanding public and private sector schools, to include King Edward’s School, one of the country’s most successful independents, the latter was founded in 1552, and numbers two Nobel Prize winners, JRR Tolkien and Bill Oddie among its diverse alumni.
+There are a range of outstanding public and private sector schools to include Edgbaston High School for Girls, St George’s School, St Paul’s School and Hallfield School.
+In addition to King Edward’s School, one of the country’s most successful independents, it was founded in 1552 and among its diverse alumni it numbers two Nobel Prize winners, JRR Tolkien and Bill Oddie.
 King Edward’s shares its 50-acre site with the King Edward VI High School for Girls, which has delivered equally stellar results since 1883.
-In addition to Edgbaston High School for Girls, St George’s School, St Paul’s School and Hallfield School.

 The presence of a thriving professional services community has allowed the schools to create partnerships with many companies and organisations, offering opportunities for work experience, and providing both youngsters and their teachers with valuable insights into the world of business.